Head of Music

 The department is currently staffed by one full-time teacher and one part-time teacher.
 The department team is completed by six instrumental tutors who teach over 100 students during their weekly visits.
-There is one large teaching space which is fitted out with a Welmar grand piano, Hifi system, projector (with SmartBoard and visualiser), 15 21-inch iMacs with a 5-ocatve MIDI keyboard attached.
-Each iMac has GarageBand, Sibelius 7.5 and access to BandLab and MuseScore as well as Cubase.
+There is one large teaching space which is fitted out with a Welmar grand piano, Hifi system, 80inch interactice display, 16 28-inch workstations with a 5-octave MIDI keyboard attached.
+Each workstation has, Sibelius 7.5 and access to BandLab and MuseScore as well as Cubase.
 In addition to this there is a KS4 / KS5 teaching room adjacent to the main room, a rehearsal room and a walk-in storeroom, practice rooms, office space and priority access to the neighbouring School Hall.

 The programme encourages and challenges students to develop their musical knowledge, understanding and skills through the following activities: composing, performing and listening as well as reviewing and appraising.
 The wide variety of musical styles covered includes: classical, blues, rock and pop, Latin American, African and Oriental.
 Students receive a 50-minute music lesson each week throughout Key Stage 3.